ikerpacheco/Hangman/README.md

 ----------------------------------
 HOW TO PLAY

 Clone the repository and type "make re" to compile the program.
-Then, type ./hangman to start playing.
+Then, type "./hangman dic" to start playing with the dictionary given.

-NOTE: You need a dictionary of words, given by the university!
+ENJOY!